RuleBasedIntegration/JOSS-Publication/paper.md

 The key to the success of Rubi is the rigorous definition of conditions for the integration steps that determine under which circumstances the application of a specific rule is correct and useful.
 Therefore, Rubi produces optimal antiderivatives that are often dramatically simpler than provided by the commercial CAS integrators.

-Rubi is implemented as a Mathematica package that gives the user the possibility to inspect integration steps and conditions in detail.
+Rubi is implemented as a Mathematica package that gives the user the option to inspect integration steps and application conditions in detail.
-An extensive test suite of over 70,000 integrals with known, optimal antiderivatives is employed to verify its correctness.
-To compare the results of Rubi with other integrators, the test suite is available for Axiom, Maple, Mathematica, and Maxima.
+An extensive test-suite of over 70,000 integrals with known, optimal antiderivatives is employed to thoroughly test the system before each new release.
+Since it is also useful for testing other symbolic integrators as well, the entire test-suite is available on [Rubi's website](https://rulebasedintegration.org/) expressed in Axiom, Maple, Mathematica, and Maxima syntax.
+Also on the website are PDF files showing how Rubi and Mathematica's built-in integrator perform on the test-suite.

 However, the value of Rubi goes far beyond its Mathematica implementation.
 All integration rules are available in human readable form as PDF files or Mathematica notebooks which contain additional details